 Where we are

-The Bridgewater Sinfonia is based in Berkhamsted in Hertfordshire, England, where the orchestra performs regularly at the beautiful 13th-century Parish Church of St Peter.
+The Bridgewater Sinfonia is based in Berkhamsted in Hertfordshire, England, where the orchestra performs at the beautiful 13th-century Parish Church of St Peter, and in the Centenary Theatre of Berkhamsted School.

 The town is only 30 minutes out of London by train, and concerts are only a 5-minute walk from Berkhamsted railway station.